-In your oral defense, with the aid of the language of IDS, you should educate your peers and other attendees about the disciplines or fields to which you were exposed during the course concentration.
+In your oral defense, with the aid of the theoretical and conceptual frameworks of IDS, you should educate your peers and other attendees about the disciplines or fields to which you were exposed during the course concentration.
 You should also explain how these disciplines or fields relate to, intersect with, and are in tension with the field of conflict resolution.
 Lastly, you should describe potential job opportunities at the intersection and your planned career trajectory.